rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/splunk/_index.md

 1. Enter your **Client Key Password**.

 1. Select whether or not you want to verify your SSL.

-If the **Enabled - Input trusted server certificate** option is selected, a certificate section is enabled.
+    * If you are using a self-signed certificate, select **Enabled - Input trusted server certificate**, provide the **CA Certificate PEM**.
 You can copy and paste the certificate or upload it using the **Read from a file** button.

-    * If you are using a self-signed certificate, provide the **CA Certificate PEM**.
-    * If you are using a certificate from a certificate authority, provide your **Trusted Server Certificate Chain**.
+    * If you are using a certificate from a certificate authority, select **Enabled - Input trusted server certificate**.
+You do not need to provide a **CA Certificate PEM**.

 ## Viewing Logs